Stem: 7- Is Notably Dotted and/or Spotted

 Read moreLeccinum arenicola (“Sand Loving Leccinum”)

-Grows in or near northern Atlantic coast beaches in sandy soil.
-Wrinkled, oft-cracked or fissured, orange to yellow-orange cap fades w/age.
+Stout bolete growing near north Atlantic beaches in sandy soil.
+Wrinkled, oft-cracked or fissured, orange to yellow-orange cap w/dry edge fades w/age.